pingcap/docs-cn/sql-statements/sql-statement-show-load-data.md

 The `SHOW LOAD DATA` statement displays LOAD DATA jobs created in the system.
 This statement can only display jobs created by the current user.

+> **Warning:**
+>
+> For the current version, this feature is still experimental.
+It is not recommended to use it in a production environment.

 <CustomContent platform="tidb-cloud">

 > **Note:**